 Get Inspired / Africa / Uganda / South Africa / North Africa / East Africa / Botswana Top 5 game parks in Africa Share on email Print this article Share on Facebook Get Inspired / Africa / Uganda / South Africa / North Africa / East Africa / Botswana Top 5 game parks in Africa story by: House of Travel Specialist Take an adventurous walk in the park with these top five nature reserves in Africa.
 If you’re lucky, you might even spot one (or all!) of the ‘Big Five’.
 Top Five Game Parks in Africa (in no particular order) 1.
 Kruger National Park, South Africa The Kruger National Park is the second largest in Africa and, at 20,000 square kilometres, is extremely popular with tourists and locals alike.
 Your days are guaranteed to be filled with lots of game, including the ‘Big Five’.
 There are plenty of accommodation options available, from budget to high end.
 2. Masai Mara, Kenya The terrain of the Maasai Mara National Reserve is primarily open grassland with seasonal riverlets, named in honour of the ancestral inhabitants, the Masai people.
 Mara is Maa (Masai language) for ‘spotted’, an apt description for the wide vast plains holding spectacles of trees, cloud shadows and the huge amount of game in the area.
 With an exceptional population of lions, leopards and cheetahs, your full day safaris are a great day spent, and be sure to always have your camera ready.
 Just remember to enjoy the surroundings for yourself outside of the lens too!
 If you visit between July and October, then you might catch a glimpse of the great wildebeest migration.
 3. Ngorongoro Crater, Ngorongoro The Ngorongoro Crater attracts travellers from far and wide.
 Its history makes for an interesting story in itself.
 It was formed when a large volcano exploded and collapsed on itself millions of years ago with a coverage of 260 square kilometres.
 With decent water flow into the crater, the natural landscape makes for an excellent catchment for animals of all kinds, and in great numbers.
 Here in the crater is one of the few places where you’ll see semi-nomadic Masai people practising their traditional livestock grazing.
 One animal that you won’t find in the crater is the giraffe—they cannot get in and out of the crater easily enough!
 4. Okavango Delta, Botswana The Okavango Delta is produced by seasonal flooding from the Angola highlands’ rainfall, along with its own rainfall ration.
 However, it does not have a wet climate.
 The Delta is an oasis in the middle of the desert, creating an attractive haven for animals of all kinds to feed and habitat all year round.
 Visiting the Delta should include experiencing a dry area and a wet area to note their differences, and show how they work together.
 The Okavango Delta is a one-of-a-kind eco-system seen nowhere else and a true game experience that will leave you speechless.
 The Botswani people are some of the most beautiful in the world.
 Being in Botswana is not just a holiday or safari; it is a totally different state of mind.
 5. Serengeti, Tanzania An extension of the Masai Mara, and over the Tanzania border, the Serengeti hosts the great wildebeest migration for much of its cycle.
 Serengeti means ‘endless plains’ in Masai language.
 Serengeti was once a free-for-all land where Masai hunted for survival.
 In the late 1950s, the British migrated the Masai to Ngorongoro Crater to preserve the wildlife cycle in the Serengeti and encourage Masai ancestors to continue their traditional lives in a more suitable area.
 By House of Travel Specialist: Katie Searle Click here for the Latest HOT Africa Deals Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist 17 hotel hacks for 2017 Read more Add or remove from Wishlist Add Portugal to Your Spain and Morocco Trip for a Holiday of a Lifetime!
-Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Morocco Highlights, North Africa Read more Add or remove from Wishlist What you need to know about the Africa Big Five Read more Done this?
 Tell your friends about it.